rajatimalsina18/planary-support/PRIVACY_POLICY.md

 Please do not send sensitive personal information unless it is necessary for your support request.

+You may request deletion of support emails you have sent by contacting us at the email address listed below.

 ## Notifications

 Planary uses Apple’s local notification system to provide optional reminders.

 Notifications may include:

 - Task reminders for scheduled tasks
 - Periodic planning reminders
 - Challenge reminder check-ins
+- Timer completion alerts

 These notifications are scheduled locally on your device through iOS.
 Notification content and scheduling information are not sent to us.